gleechi/gleechi.github.io/pages/knowledge/grasp_interaction.md

 This is especially challenging when we want to have hand presence in VR while grasping and manipulating objects.

-For example, when a user places the avatar hand close to an object and triggers the grasp button to initiate grasp interaction, he or she can not guarrantee that the wrist is perfectly placed so that just closing fingers around the object can generate a natural-looking grasp configuration on the selected object.
+For example, when a user places the avatar hand close to an object and triggers the grasp button to initiate grasp interaction, he or she can not guarrantee that the wrist is perfectly placed so that just closing fingers around the object can generate a natural-looking <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspConfiguration}}">Grasp Configurations</a> on the selected object.
 While in real life such a problem is trivial since we can always rely on our fast and advanced sensory-motor feedback loop to correct our hand and finger poses, in VR such a feedback does not exist.

 VirtualGrasp fills in the gaps of lacking sensory-motor feedback, and uses a generative grasp synthesis algorithm to